OpenMage/magento-lts/dev/openmage/README.md

 OpenMage Dev Environment
 ===

-With these files you can have a fully operational OpenMage LTS development environment in three easy steps!
+With these files you can have a fully operational OpenMage LTS development environment in ONE step!

 **NOTE: This is not for production use!**